-ampshire accountan-cy firm senior Steven Hughes is putting his audit work on hold for a week by flying to Albania to par-ticipate in the biggest event on the world amateur snooker calendar.
-Emerging star Steven, 22, who works at HWB Chartered Account-ants hones to packet the World ants, hopes to pocket the World Snooker Federation (WSF) Champi-onship title which offers direct qual-ification to the World Snooker Tour.
+ampshire accountancy firm senior Steven Hughes is putting his audit work on hold for a week by flying to Albania to participate in the biggest event on the world amateur snooker calendar.
+Emerging star Steven, 22, who works at HWB Chartered Accountants house to precket the World ants, hopes to pocket the World Snooker Federation (WSF) Champi-onship title which offers direct qual-ification to the World Snooker Tour.

-Incation to the World Shooker Jour.
-The open tournament is being staged in Golem, south of the cap-ital Tirana, from February 3rd to 1th, with Steven drawn in a tough group of four in the 210-player com-petition.
-Included in the tournament linevis.
-Steven said: "I can't wait to get started and have been counting down the days until the tourna-ment starts.
-It really is the biggest occasion in the world for amateur players and a stepping stone to the professional eame."
+incation to the World Shooker Lour.
+The open tournament is being staged in Golem, south of the capital Tirana, from February 3rd to 11th, with Steven drawn in a tough group of four in the 210-player competition.

+Included in the tournament line-

-Included in the tournament line-up is Tony Knowles, a three times semi-finalist in the World Profes-sional Snooker Championship in the 1980s and ranked second in the world in 1984/85 behind Steve Da-vis.
+Included in the tournament Ine-up is Tony Knowles, a three times semi-finalist in the World Profes-sional Snooker Championship in the 1980s and ranked second in the world in 1984/85 behind Steve Da-vis.